-The Alaska Department of Corrections provides essential dental services.
-Dental is here weekly.
+Essential Dental services is here weekly.
 If you are experiencing acute dental problems such as visible dental swelling with pain on a weekend, and/or possible abscess, submit an RMC to both dental and medical so medical can triage the complaints while awaiting dental.
-Upon initial dental review, individuals will be classified into one of the following three categories: category one is very urgent, category two is moderately urgent, and category three is routine dental treatment.
+Upon initial dental review, individuals will be classified into one of the following three categories: ONE - very urgent, TWO - moderately urgent, and THREE - routine dental treatment.
 Scheduling for dental services will be determined by the attending dentist in coordination with the facilities operations staff.